The Menagerie

 Inspired by the Parker style of WWI-era German carvers, Stargazer carries a touch of history and artistry in every curve.

-Stargazer has been appropriately adopted by Mia & Madeline McDowell!
+Stargazer has been generously adopted by Mia & Madeline McDowell.

 • A carousel horse with decorative roses indoors with ambient lighting and draped fabric ceiling.